-A native plant is one that grows naturally or has existed for many years in a local region.
-Ferns, flowers, trees, and other plants may be considered native to an area
+A native plant grows naturally or has existed for many years in a local region.
+Ferns, flowers, trees, and other plants may be considered native to an area.

 Native Fern Info

 Consideration should be given to native ferns.
 Ferns indigenous to a region grow best.
 Ferns vary in form, habitat, size, and texture.
 Some ferns thrive in the sun, while others prefer the shade or even swampy areas.
 A native fern is adapted to the local growing conditions and cohabitates nicely with the local environment.
 The fern is an excellent ornamental plant for outdoor gardens and landscapes.

 Types of Native Ferns:

 Christmas Fern: The Christmas fern is an evergreen fern that reaches 18 inches at mature, growing height.
 The fern has a leather-like texture that provides a nice contrast in most outdoor flower gardens.
 The Christmas fern does not overly dominate a garden and thrives in a moist, shady spot.
 The spores or seeds or located near the apex of the front.

 Hay Scented Fern: The hay-scented fern is partial to full sun or semi-shaded gardens.
 This common fern grows fast and may spread rapidly.
 Some care is required to thin the plant growth each spring.
 The hay-scented fern is bright green with a lacy texture, which is beautifully planted in a flower garden with marigolds, zinnias, or other flowering annuals.
 The leaves are broader at the base of the plant.
 Spores (seeds) may be found underneath the triangular fronds.
 This fern may reach a height at maturity of 18 inches.